 Established in 1983 by Mr. and Mrs. Kelvin Smith (Eleanor Armstrong 1917) and their daughter Lucia Smith Nash 1946, this chair perpetuates the same standards of excellence in English preparation that influenced Mrs. Smith's early education under the principal and English teacher Mary E. Raymond.
 It was Mrs. Smith's belief in the preeminent value of a strong English department that prompted the establishment of the Smith Chair in English.

 Barry Kallmeyer, Chief Information Officer and Director of the Worldwide Communications Center

 H. William Christ, Head of School from 1987-2016, distinguished himself at Hathaway Brown as a creative and visionary leader.
 This chair was established upon his retirement to recognize a faculty member who demonstrates vision and innovation in the field of education.

 Based on their conviction that school Science should be made real, meaningful, fascinating, and exciting, members of the Warren H. Corning family established this chair in 1983 to seek excellence in science teaching.
 Having grown up and lived in the rural part of the Western Reserve, the Cornings' interest, enjoyment, and commitment to natural science and science, in general, spurred the creation of the chair.
 It is named in honor of Judy Cortese, Upper School science teacher and department chair from 1966 - 1983.

-Crystal Miller, Director of Fellowships in Science Research and Engineering
+Dr. Andrew Clifford, Director of Fellowships in Science Research and Engineering

 This endowment was established in 2004 with generous grants from The Kettering Fund of Dayton, Ohio with the support of Susan Kettering Williamson 1955.
 Income from this endowment supports the salary of the director of Fellowships in Science Research and Engineering at Hathaway Brown School.